wdebruin321/oci_config/documentation/oci_core_volume.md

 ### kms_key_id<a name='oci_core_volume_kms_key_id'>

-The OCID of the KMS key to be used as the master encryption key for the volume.
+  The OCID of the Key Management key to assign as the master encryption key for the volume.
   Rather use the property `kms_key` instead of a direct OCID reference.

   This documentation is generated from the [Ruby OCI SDK](https://github.com/oracle/oci-ruby-sdk).